 The first step to preventing SQL injection attacks is validating user inputs.
-First, identify the essential SQL statements and establish a whitelist for all valid SQL statements, leaving unvalidated statements out of the query.
+Firstly, identify the essential SQL statements and establish a whitelist for all valid SQL statements.
+Meanwhile, leaving unvalidated statements out of the query.
 This process is known as input validation.

 - Sanitize the data by Limiting special Character :-

 Meanwhile, SQLi attackers can use unique character sequences to take advantage of a database, sanitizing data not to allow string concatenation is critical.